mr-bt/manager.README/README.md

 Inspired by the concept of a Manager's README, I've created this document to communicate my values, expectations, and working style.
 Here's why this document exists:

 - It helps me articulate my thoughts and hold myself accountable.
-- It shares my expectations and guiding principles to enable efficient and effective work.
+- It shares my expectations for efficient and effective work.
 - It invites you to help me improve and hold me accountable.
 - It lays the foundation for our symbiotic relationship that fosters mutual growth.